Marc Newson for Knoll

 The resulting design, defined by a single uninterrupted line, looks just as much to the past, with its cantilevered form inspired by Ludwig Mies van der Rohe’s Tugendhat Chair, as it does to the future, with its minimal use of parts, complex casting methods and innovative knit mesh.
 True to Marc Newson’s nature, the Aluminum Side Chair blurs the line between positive and negative space.
 The piece creates a space around itself that is an illusion of its actual volume, casting an impression that keeps the beholder coming back.

 Born in Sydney, Australia in 1963, Marc Newson was enamored from an early age with the futuristic sets featured in Ken Adam’s James Bond Films and Stanley Kubrick’s classics like Dr. Strangelove and 2001: A Space Odyssey.
 These films pushed Newson to consider his own fantastical and futuristic creations.
-Simultaneously, Newson was exposed to modern architecture and its icons thanks to his mother, Carol Newson, who worked at a leading Australian architecture firm, Pettit & Sevitt.
+Simultaneously, Newson was exposed to modern architecture and its icons thanks to his mother, who worked at a leading Australian architecture firm, Pettit & Sevitt.
 In his grandfather’s garage-turned-workshop, Newson spent his childhood fixing bicycles and repairing toys.
-He developed a knack of working with his hands.
-Determined to work in, “three dimensions rather than two…to build stuff, rather than create shapes.”
+He developed a knack of working with his hands, and was determined to work in, “three dimensions rather than two…to build stuff, rather than create shapes.”
 Newson enrolled at Sydney College of the Arts to study sculpture and jewelry.

 University provided Newson with the space and materials to create, while his job at the Kings Cross news agency provided an informal but foundational education in design history, including the early 1980’s European design scene – one of Ettore Sottsass and the Memphis movement.
 Immersing himself in magazines like Domus, Flash Art, Casa Vogue and Ottogano, Newson became increasingly interested in the technical aspects of his work.
 He gravitated to furniture design, claiming that furniture is, “so close to the body that designing furniture was as valid a form of jewelry as making a necklace.”

 Teruo Kurosaki, owner of Idée, a Japanese furniture company that represented Western designers like Philippe Starck and Marie-Christine Dorner, bought a few of the early pieces and offered Newson the opportunity to design for his brand.
-Through Idée, Newson met renowned designers, chased down increasingly large commissions and eventually attracted the attention of the press in 1991, after Kurosaki organized an exhibition of his latest work at the Milan Furniture Fair.
-Newson was developing a signature aesthetic: futuristic, almost extraterrestrial.
+Through Idée, Newson met renowned designers, secured increasingly large commissions and eventually attracted the attention of the press in 1991, after Kurosaki organized an exhibition of his latest work at the Milan Furniture Fair.
+Newson was developing a signature aesthetic: futuristic, almost extra-terrestrial.